Trading card: Baseball

 Baseball cards will usually feature one or more baseball players or other baseball-related sports figures.
 The front of the card typically displays an image of the player with identifying information, including, but not limited to, the player's name and team affiliation.
 The reverse of most modern cards displays statistics and/or biographical information.
-Cards are most often found in the United States but are also common in countries such as Canada, Cuba, and Japan, where baseball is a popular sport and there are professional leagues.
+Cards are most often found in the United States; however, they are also common in countries such as Canada, Cuba, and Japan, where baseball is a popular sport and there are professional leagues.

 The earliest baseball cards were in the form of trade cards produced in 1868.
 They evolved into tobacco cards by 1886.
-In the early 20th century other industries began printing their own version of baseball cards to promote their products, such as bakery/bread cards, caramel cards, dairy cards, game cards and publication cards.
-Between the 1930s and 1960s the cards developed into trading cards, becoming their own product.
+In the early 20th century, other industries began printing their own version of baseball cards to promote their products, such as bakery/bread cards, caramel cards, dairy cards, game cards and publication cards.
+Between the 1930s and 1960s, the cards developed into trading cards, becoming their own product.
 In 1957, Topps changed the dimensions of its cards slightly, to 2-1/2 inches by 3-1/2 inches, setting a standard that remains the basic format for most sports cards produced in the United States.

+In 2005, the long-standing sports card producer Fleer went bankrupt and was bought out by Upper Deck.
+Not long after that, Donruss lost its MLB license.
+Since 2009, Topps has held exclusive rights to produce MLB-licensed baseball cards.